-- Click on the orange lettering for free black and white print only task cards and the free trial icon for a sample of 12 of the updated cards with pictures.
+- Click on the free trial icon for a sample of 8 of the updated cards with pictures.

-- The full version of 36 cards is at TPT if you click on the button below.
+- The full version of 36 cards is at TPT.
+Just click on the button below.

 BINGO and Lotto: a great way to learn vocabulary.
 Speaking of Speech is a good place to find already made thematic boards.

 The Mission: A card game to introduce exploration, new frontier, and science vocabulary from the 3rd and 4th grade curriculum.